nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is this feature about?
 The `edit` feature allows the user to change the attributes of the Candidate in the system though the CLI.
-This feature has been enhanced based on the initial implementation of the `edit` command in `AddressBook3`.
+This feature has been enhanced based on the initial implementation of the `edit` command in `AddressBook`.

 #### How is this feature implemented?

 The proposed edit mechanism is facilitated by `EditCommand`.
-It is supported by `EditCommandParser` where it will retrive the attributes that can be edited.
+It is supported by `EditCommandParser` where it will retrieve the attributes that can be edited.

 The user is able to edit key attributes of the Candidate, such as
 * Phone Number